Where are the Best Beaches and Best Lakes near me?

 Oh yeah…Texas has some beautiful beaches!
 With its 370 miles of coastline along the Gulf of Mexico’s teal and emerald water, you have a lot of options to choose from.
 You can enjoy watersports like boating, fishing, jet skiing, sailing, kayaking, snorkeling or to just relax and get some vitamin Sea.
-Although they are not within 3hrs driving from DFW areas, it is still worth checking them out.
+Although they are not within 3hrs driving from DFW areas, (we only have lake beaches in Dallas) it is still worth checking them out.

 Most have condos you can rent either directly or through AirBnB.

 Here is a list of some of the best beaches in Texas:

 Close to Port Aransas, you can go boating, kayaking and collecting seashells on the beaches.
 One of Texas’ State parks, it’s really peaceful and quiet.
 If you are an RV and camping family, there are 48 campground sites available.